olebole/irafdoc/doc/obsolete.oimcombine.rst

   </p>
   <p>
-  In the case of combining the higher dimensions of an image into a lower dimensional image, the <tt>"project"</tt> option, the same pixel mask is applied to all of the data being combined; i.e. the same 2D pixel mask is applied to every plane of a 3D image.
+  In the case of combining the higher dimensions of an image into a lower dimensional image, the <span style="font-family: monospace;">"project"</span> option, the same pixel mask is applied to all of the data being combined; i.e. the same 2D pixel mask is applied to every plane of a 3D image.
 This is because a higher dimensional image is treated as a collection of lower